 New steps toward a general model of plant disease development were made in late seventies following two independent approaches.
-One approach was the extension of computer simulation models to cover disease development both in time and space (Kiyosawa, 1976: Zadoks, 1977).
-Kampmeijer and EPIMUL, developed by Kampmeijer and Zadoks (1977), was applied elsewhere in phytopathology (Mundt et al., 1986a, b, c).
+One approach was the extension computer simulation models disease of to cover development both in time and space (Kiyosawa, 1976; Kampmeijer and Zadoks, 1977).
+EPIMUL, developed by Kampmeijer and Zadoks (1977), was applied elsewhere in phytopathology (Mundt et al., 1986a, b, c).
 Combining Vanderplank's temporal development with a spatial dispersal mechanism, EPIMUL allows disease simulation in time and in non-uniform two-dimensional space.
 The second approach, derived from the integro-differential model of Kermack and McKendrick (1927) was developed independently by Diekmann (1978; 1979) and Thieme (1977; 1979).
-Starting from simple and general they assumptions about disease, produced an integro-differential which equation, describes spatio-temporal disease development in general terms.
-It can be adjusted to any particular situation bv assuming specific dispersal and/or spore production mechanisms.
+Starting from simple and general about disease, they produced assumptions an which integro-differential equation, describes spatio-temporal disease development in general terms.
+It can be adjusted to any particular situation by assuming specific dispersal and/or spore production mechanisms.
 The Diekmann-Thieme theory is the most general theory of plant disease development in time and space.
 However, being so general, the Diekmann-Thieme theory is difficult to apply in practice.
 Morever its main results are only valid asymptotically for large time, and under the restrictive conditions of a large field uniformly covered by a crop.
-The specialization of the Diekmann-Thieme theory needed to apply the results in a qualitative manner to phytopathological situations was provided by Van den Bosch et al. (1988a, b, c).
-These authors also discussed some of the quantitative derived predictions from their specialization of the general theory, as well as quantitative field test for two concrete host-pathogen systems.
+The specialization of the Diekmann-Thieme theory needed to apply the results in a qualitative manner to phytopathological situations was provided by Van den Bosch et al. (1988a, authors also discussed b, These some of the c). quantitative predictions derived from their specialization of the general theory, as well as quantitative field test for two concrete host-pathogen systems.